methodXD/Class3Project/README.md

 * features.txt
 * activity_labels.txt

-Activity labels are applied and the data source is recorded as the corresponding training and testing data sets are combined.
-The subject and activity data are merged into the data frame "data1".
-An id is added to retain row order after the merge operation.
-The activity description column is labeled using the activity data frame and the merge function.
-Rows and columns are then reordered.
-Measurement data is then combined.
-The data columns are labeled using the features data frame and substituting the "()" with an underscore "_" to prevent issues using the grep function.
-Measurement data is then combined with the previous data to give us a combined data set of our raw data in data frame "data5".

-In order to reduce the full dataset down to the relevant mean and standard deviation measurements, we must use a search function to find the "mean" and "std" measurements.
-This give us "data6"
-Using the aggregate function, we group by subject and activity description and calculate the mean of the measurements by these 180 groups.
+### Step 2: Merging Data sets
+The "_train" and "_test" datasets must be combined using rbind before the 3 resulting datasets are merged together to form one large data set incorporating all of the data from the 8 files listed above.
+For our purposes, the "_test" data sets is appended to the corresponding "_train" data sets in all 3 cases.

+### Step 3: Descriptive Activity Names
+The activity_labels.txt file contains labeling information that we merge with the dataset to give descriptions of the activities.
+We use "activity" and "activity_desc" for headers for the activity_labels.txt data set and merge this with our combined data set to give activity descriptions in the data.

+### Step 4: Descriptive Variable Names
+The features.txt file contains the labeling information that we use to give column headers to the measurement data in the combined data set.
+These are stored in the second column of the file "V2" and we replace the "()" with "_" in order to help us in a next step and prevent issues with the grep function.
+This leads us to a single data set with labels.
+This is the data frame "data5" in the script.

+### Step 5: Create an independent tidy data set (with averaged variables by subject and
+activity groupings)
+By searching the measurement heading titles for "mean_" and "std_", we find the 66 measurement variables we are interested in keeping.
+Eliminating the other variables, we assign this smaller data set to "data6".
+We aggregate the averages of these measurements by the subject group and the activity_desc variables.
+Since there are 30 subjects and 6 activities for each, we have 180 rows of data.
 After relabeling the groups, we have our tidy data set "data7".

 The script then outputs the tidy data set as "tidyData.txt", completing it's purpose.